patrickkuo/PanelPi/README.md

 _Work In Progress_

 ## Releases

+### Beta 2
+28/11/2018 - Beta 2 release!
+Releasing latest binary from master branch, include working GCode view and some bug fixes.
+Not much development recently, will spend more time on it during Christmas holidays.

 ### Beta 1
 08/07/2018 - Beta 1 release!
 PanelPi is now in a usable state, however, only printer with XYZ axes and 1 hotend is supported, it was tested on a Core XY setup with a single hotend.